 Walks are one great place for socializing your puppy early on (pre-vaccination).
 A dog daycare or a puppy socialization class are great ways for your dog to gain socializing skills, burn off energy, and just be a dog.
 But before your puppy mingles in large groups, he needs to finish his vaccination schedule (usually between 4 – 5 months) in order to keep him safe from developing a potentially serious disease.
 Read: Why daycare can wait

 At Fitdog, we believe in the power of early socialization and positive reinforcement training.
 Above all, we want to help you build the foundations for a healthy life for your puppy and prepare them for life in our human world.
-From musculoskeletal development, training foundations, healthy play behavior, and potty training, we feel our programs will help your puppy play, learn, and discover.
+From musculoskeletal development, training foundations, healthy play behavior, and potty training, we feel our puppy essentials program will help your puppy play, learn, and discover.

 This article was originally published on August 24, 2014.